-1. 1.
-Type of auditors' report issued: Unmodified 2.
-2. Internal control over financial reporting: a) Material weakness identified? b) Significant deficiencies identified, which are not considered to be material weaknesses?
+1. Type of auditors' report issued: Unmodified 2.
+Internal control over financial reporting: a) Material weakness identified? b) Significant deficiencies identified, which are not considered to be material weaknesses?
 No None reported 3.
 Noncompliance material to finar ncial statements noted?
-No Fed leral Awards Section 1.
-Internal control over major progra a) Material weakness identified b) Significant deficiencies ident considered to be materia ? ified, which are not No None reported 2.
-Type of auditors' report issued on compliance for major programs: Unmodified 3.
-Any audit findings disclosed, which are required to be reported in accordance with Section 510(a) of Circular A-133?
-No 4.
-Identification of major programs: Federal CFDA Number Name of Federal Program 84 .007, ,84.031, 84.033, 84.042, .044, 84.047, 84.063, 84.268, .335 Student Financial Aid Cluster 17.282 Trade Adjustment Assistance Communit Career Training y College and 47.076 Education and Human Resources.
-84.048 Career and Technical Education 93.721 Health Information Technology Professic Care onals in Health
+No Federal Awards Section Internal control over major progra a) Material weakness identified b) Significant deficiencies iden considered to be materic l? tified, which are not No None reported 2.
+Type of auditors' report issued or Unmodified 3.
+Any audit findings disclosed, which in accordance with Section s No 4.
+Identification of major programs: Federal CFDA Number Name of Federal Program 84.007, ,84.031, 84.033, 84.042, 84.044, 84.047, 84.063, 84.268, 84.335 Student Financial Aid Cluster 17.282 Trade Adjustment Assistance Community Career Training College and 47.076 Education and Human Resources.
+84.048 Career and Technical Education 93.721 Health Information Technology Profession Care nals in Health